tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 sides have the data they need (if they need to have a copy of the opposite sided tensor, clone its contents).

-Now for step 2.
-Since a significant number of the people reading this probably haven't touched calculus either ever, or since however long ago you took the appropriate course, I'll assume that you, the observer, have some prior knowledge of calculus but would benefit from a review of the concepts.
-If this is not the case, I apologize, you can probably skim this section.
+For those that need it, here is a quick refresher on the necessary calculus.
+If you are familiar with how to calculate partial derivatives, you can skip this section.

-In the case of pow, since this is a binary operation, the left and right functions are the partial derivatives with respect to the left and right sided tensors.
+Since pow is a binary operation, the left and right functions are the partial derivatives with respect to the left and right sided tensors.

 Let's define the operator as a function \\(f(x,y)=x^{y}\\) , where \\(x\\) is the left hand tensor